 Very simply, fluoride is naturally-occurring mineral that you can find in many foods, and even water.
 Your teeth have a very high mineral content, and over the course of a day they gain and lose minerals.
 Acids and sugars cause your teeth to lose minerals; food and water with calcium, fluoride, and phosphate cause your teeth to gain minerals.
 The balance needs to be about equal for optimal tooth health: unfortunately, our teeth often lose slightly more minerals than they gain, making the enamel (surface) of your teeth weak and more susceptible to decay.
 Fluoride in water, toothpaste, and at dental treatments helps to speed the process of getting minerals back in your teeth, as well as reduce the production of acid in and around existing teeth.

-Got questions about fluoride or dental hygiene appointments?
-Give our handy Forest Lawn office a call to chat, or book your next appointment!
+Do you have questions about fluoride or dental hygiene appointments?
+Give our Forest Lawn office a call to chat, or book your next appointment!

 Suite 600, 2710 17th Ave SE